deliciouslytyped/zfstui/README.md

 Note: this fork is pretty thrown together.

-Get it with `nix-build https://github.com/deliciouslytyped/zfstui/tarball/master`
+Get it with `nix-build https://github.com/deliciouslytyped/zfstui/tarball/master -A fork` Try the original with `nix-build https://github.com/deliciouslytyped/zfstui/tarball/master -A upstream`

 # zfstui
 Terminal user interface for the ZFS filesystem